DM872/dm872.github.io/_sheets/delcolgen.md

 - A template for the compact formulation: `compact.py`.

-- A template for the extended formulation with delayed column generation: `extended_template.py`
+- A template for the extended formulation with delayed column generation: `extensive_template.py`

-To add columns to your model without resolving from scratch see the last example from this doumentation page:
+To add columns to your model without resolving from scratch see:

+- In `gurobipy`, the last example from this doumentation page:
 [Modify a model (gurobi.com)](https://www.gurobi.com/documentation/9.5/examples/modify_a_model.html).